 2. Organic Maps

-Organic Maps is my other top choice for the average person to use, I find this one is quite appealing for both appearance and functionality.
+Organic Maps is my other top choice for the average person to use, I find this one is quite appealing for both appearance and functionality and use this one as my primary map application.
 Download using F-Droid app store for best privacy.
 This is a completely Open Source app with good features and easy use, including auto updating routes should you go off track, gives you ETA and miles remaining on route, just be sure to head to Settings menu and uncheck ‘Motorways’ and any other of the 4 types of routes to avoid.
 Motorway is actually what we call Highway for folks in the US.
 (This is the same OSM data set as what the next map app uses, OsmAnd, but with a little more polished user interface)

 One shortfall with this app is that in order for voice to work to give you audible voice commands for navigation turns, you’ll need to install a TTS (Text to Speech) engine of your choosing.
 Choose a TTS app on F-Droid here.